0xZakk/dad-jokes-hw/README.md

 1. Create and checkout a new branch to work on.
 1. Fulfill the listed requirements.

 Starter code is available in [`lib/challenge.js`](lib/challenge.js).
+A pull request is note required, but it is necessary if you want a code review.

 You may wish to refer to [FAQs](https://github.com/ga-wdi-boston/meta/wiki/) related to [forking, cloning](https://github.com/ga-wdi-boston/meta/wiki/ForkAndClone).

-It's probably a good idea to include the above verbatim in each challenge.
-Remember to edit the link to the actual diagnostic file (it might be stored in a different directory or have a different extension).
-If tooling is not included in this diagnostic, feel free to remove that bit from these instructions.

 ## Requirements